There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 Less frequent visits from Mousekeeping

-Disney resorts receive daily Mousekeeping visits but DVC accommodations only receive a visit once or twice during your stay.
+Unless you choose to decline the service, Disney resorts currently receive light Mousekeeping service (trash, towels, vanity cleaning, etc.) visits every-other-day, but DVC accommodations only receive a visit once or twice during your stay (trash service is now daily, though).

-For visits that are 7 or fewer night, you will get Mousekeeping trash and towel service on day 4.
+For visits that are 7 or fewer nights, you will get Mousekeeping trash and towel service on day 4.
 This includes:

 - Fresh bathroom towels

-- Replenishing diswashing liquid, dishwasher detergent, sponges and laundry detergent as applicable
+- Replenishing dishwashing liquid, dishwasher detergent, sponges, and laundry detergent as applicable

 For stays that include 8 or more nights, you will get a full cleaning from Mousekeeping on day 4 and trash and towel service on day 8.
 Full cleaning includes: